Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 The `fetchBuildsWithStatus` is used by the sync algorithm to fetch in-progress builds stored in the database.
 This method should throw if the project with the given identifier does not exist.
 If the project exists but doesn't have synchronized builds yet, the method should return an empty list.

-The `updateBuilds` method is used to update in-progress builds with a new data and status.
+The `updateBuilds` method is used to update in-progress builds with new data and status.
 This method should throw if the project with the given identifier does not exist.
 If updating one of the builds fails, the method should continue updating other builds, as the failed build can be re-synced later, during the next synchronization.
 Generally speaking, the implementation should consider the following cases:

-- a build updating is mandatory - if update throws, the method throws as well;
+- a build updating is mandatory - if an update throws, the method throws as well;
-- a build updating is not mandatory - if update throws, the method should continue updating other builds.
+- a build updating is not mandatory - if an update throws, the method should continue updating other builds.

 Thus, using the `Future.wait` method is recommended as allows controlling the described behavior.
 Also, if it is possible, using [batched writes](https://firebase.google.com/docs/firestore/manage-data/transactions#batched-writes) would be a plus as performs a set of write operations atomically.

 ### Firebase

-The `firebase` component contains the implementations related to Firebase such as Cloud Functions, Firestore Security Rules, Firestore Indexes definition, and the set of tests for interactions with Cloud Firestore database.
+The `firebase` component contains the implementations related to Firebase such as Cloud Functions, Firestore Security Rules, Firestore Indexes definition, and the set of tests for interactions with the Cloud Firestore database.
 As in-progress builds lack some data during the synchronization, the Firestore Security Rules require changes to allow writing in-progress builds.
 The following subsection examines the updates for Security Rules.

 #### Firestore Security Rules